-A teacher of splendid ability and of extensive and successful experience has charge of this branch.
+A teacher of marked ability and of extensive and successful experience will have charge of this branch next session.
 Additional instructors will be employed as the necessity arises.
 The best modern methods of voice culture and of teaching the art of singing will be used.
 Pupils will be taught either singly or in groups of four.
 The latter method makes the cost to each individual considerably less, and in most cases is almost as good as the single teaching.

-Sight-Singing.
+SIGHT-SINGING.